boltops-tools/kubes/docs/_docs/generators.md

 Here are a few examples:

-    $ kubes new ingress
+    $ kubes new resource ingress
           create  .kubes/resources/web/ingress.yaml
-    $ kubes new service_account
+    $ kubes new resource service_account
           create  .kubes/resources/shared/service_account.yaml
     $

 Use `-h` to see the cli options:

-    kubes new -h
+    kubes new resource -h

 ## Supported Resources